Kennebec River: Whitewater rafting

 In 1976 Suzanne and Wayne Hockmeyer, of Kennebec Whitewater Expeditions (now Northern Outdoors), pioneered whitewater rafting through the Kennebec gorge just below Harris Station Dam.
+Acknowledging the desire of young people for a space solely dedicated to kids, absent of adult gatherings and limiting constraints, in 1998 Northern Outdoors opened Adventure Bound - Maine's only youth focused whitewater rafting company for kids and families.

 In the early 21st century, Northern Outdoors and 22 other rafting companies in The Forks conduct rafting on the river daily from May through October.
 Four times per rafting season, Brookfield Power tests their generating turbines by releasing the maximum amount of water possible from Harris Station Dam.
 At 8000 cubic feet per second, these Kennebec River Turbine Tests are the biggest whitewater releases in Maine.

 Natural resources

 Prior to the industrial era, the river contained many anadromous fish, in particular the Atlantic salmon.
 The exploiting of hydroelectric power in the region reduced the runs of such fish.
 The removal of dams on the river has been a controversial local issue in recent years.
 The removal of the Edwards Dam in 1999 has led to increased anadromous activity on the river.